ligi/docs/trezor-tech/translating.rst

   <b>{{key}}</b> changed from <b>{{old}}</b> to <b>{{new}}</b>

 Please translate the **changed from** and **to** only.
 Placement of these special strings in sentence does not matter as long as you keep them spelled properly.
 If your language does require some specific word sequence, you may shuffle them.

+Please report any inconsistencies, unclarities or mistakes in the English language (source) or in the UI.

+* To report any particular issue or to suggest specific improvements, use the Comments tab during translation.
+* To report a general issue, please use the `Discussions panel. <https://crowdin.com/project/trezor-wallet/discussions>`_

 In case of any issues, difficulties or questions please check the `CrowdIn Documentation <https://support.crowdin.com/online-editor/>`_ or contact us via `Support <https://satoshilabs.kayako.com/conversation/new/2>`_